WISVCH/docker-domjudge/README.md

 You may want to edit `domserver/apache.conf.in` to enable TLS or tweak the PHP upload restrictions.

+All environment variables can be set in the relevant `*.env` files.

 The domserver compose file comes bundled with a MariaDB container.
 If you want to use this, you only need to specify a password for the mysql root user and for the domjudge user by setting `DOMJUDGE_DB_ROOT_PASSWORD` and